Iran directed antisemitic attacks in Australia, PM Albanese says

-MELBOURNE, Australia (AP) — Australian Prime Minister Anthony Albanese accused Iran of directing at least two antisemitic attacks in Australia and said the country is cutting off diplomatic relations with Iran.
+MELBOURNE, Australia (AP) — Iran’s ambassador to Australia will be expelled after intelligence revealed the Iranian government was behind at least two antisemitic attacks in Australia, Prime Minister Anthony Albanese said on Tuesday.

-Albanese said that Australian intelligence services had connected Iran to attacks on a Sydney restaurant and a Melbourne synagogue.
+The Australian Security Intelligence Organization concluded that the Iranian government had directed attacks on the Lewis Continental Kitchen, a kosher food company, in Sydney in October last year and the Addas Israel synagogue in Melbourne in December last year, Albanese sad.

-Shortly before the announcement, the Australian government told Iran’s ambassador to Australia that he will be expelled.
+Shortly before the announcement, the Australian government told Iran’s Ambassador to Australia Ahmad Sadeghi that he will be expelled.
 It also withdrew Australian diplomats posted in Iran to a third country, Albanese said.

-There has been a steep rise in antisemitic events in the two cities since the Israel-Hamas war began in 2023.
+There has been a steep rise in antisemitic incidents in the two cities since the Israel-Hamas war began in 2023.

 “ASIO has gathered enough credible intelligence to reach a deeply disturbing conclusion.
 The Iranian government directed at least two of these attacks.
 Iran has sought to disguise its involvement but ASIO assesses it was behind the attacks,” Albanese told reporters, referring to the main domestic spy agency.